BahaaAlDeen/Hyperbolic_Exponential-CORDIC/README.md

 # Hyperbolic_Exponential-CORDIC
-Iterative discrete mathematical method to achieve an accurate trigonometric output.
+Iterative discrete mathematical method to achieve an accurate hyperbolic and exponential output.